Hempcrete

 Hempcrete or hemplime is biocomposite material, a mixture of hemp hurds (shives) and lime, sand, or pozzolans, which is used as a material for construction and insulation.
-It is marketed under names like Hempcrete, Canobiote, Canosmose, Isochanvre and IsoHemp.
+It is marketed under names like Hempcrete, Canobiote, Canosmose, Isochanvre, and IsoHemp.
 Hempcrete is easier to work with than traditional lime mixes and acts as an insulator and moisture regulator.
 It lacks the brittleness of concrete and consequently does not need expansion joints.

 Typically, hempcrete has good thermal and acoustic insulation capabilities, but low mechanical performance, specifically compressive strength.
-In addition, hempcrete’s mechanical properties, when used in prefabricated blocks specifically, act as a carbon sink throughout its lifetime.
-The result is a lightweight insulating material, finishing plaster, or a non-load bearing wall, ideal for most climates as it combines insulation and thermal mass while providing a positive impact on the environment.
+When used in prefabricated blocks, hempcrete acts as a carbon sink throughout its lifetime.
+The result is a lightweight, insulating material, finishing plaster, or a non-load bearing wall, ideal for most climates, since it combines insulation and thermal mass while providing a positive impact on the environment.

-Mixture of Materials
+Mixture of materials

-Hempcrete is made of the inner woody core of the hemp plant (hemp shives) mixed with a lime-based binder and water.
-The lime-based binder typically consists of either hydrated lime or natural hydraulic lime.
+Hempcrete is made of the inner woody core of the hemp plant (hemp shives), a lime-based binder, and water.
+The binder consists of either hydrated lime or natural hydraulic lime.
 Hydrated lime is made from pure limestone and sets through the absorption of CO2 during the carbonation process.
-When dealing with time constraints, hydraulic binders are used in combination with regular hydrated lime because the set time for hempcrete will be less than that of regular limes (about two weeks to a month to gain adequate strength).
-For example, a small fraction of cement and/or pozzolanic binder is added to speed up the setting time as well.
-The overall process creates a mixture that will develop into a solid, but light and durable product.
+When dealing with time constraints, hydraulic binders are used in combination with regular hydrated lime, because the set time for hempcrete will be less than that of regular limes (e.g., about two weeks to a month, to gain adequate strength).

+A small amount of cement, pozzolanic binder or both are added to speed up the setting time.
+The overall process creates a mixture that will develop into a solid, light, and durable product.

 Applications

 Hempcrete has been used in France since the early 1990s, and more recently in Canada, to construct non-weight bearing insulating infill walls, as hempcrete does not have the requisite strength for constructing foundation and is instead supported by the frame.

 Hempcrete was also used to renovate old buildings made of stone or lime.
 France continues to be an avid user of hempcrete, and it grows in popularity there annually.
 Canada has followed France's direction in the organic building technologies sector, and hempcrete has become a growing innovation in Ontario and Quebec.

 There are two primary construction techniques used right now for implementing hempcrete.
 The first technique consists of using forms to cast or spray hempcrete directly in place on the construction site.
 The second technique consists of stacking prefabricated blocks that are delivered to the project site similar to masonry construction.
 Once hempcrete technology is implemented between timber framing, drywall or plaster is added for aesthetics and increased durability.
+Hempcrete can be used for many purposes in buildings, including roof, wall, slab, and render insulation, each of which has its formulation and dosages of the various constituents respectively.